JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/USIM Gate- Novel Attention-based UpSampling Interpolation Method for Segmenting Precise Boundaries of Target Objects/index.md

 ---
-title: 'USIM Gate.
-Novel Attention-based UpSampling Interpolation Method for Segmenting Precise Boundaries of Target Objects'
+title: 'USIM Gate: Novel Attention-based UpSampling Interpolation Method for Segmenting Precise Boundaries of Target Objects'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here